How Long Is 210 Minutes

 Scientific and Theoretical Perspective: The Philosophy of a Measured Interval

 Our measurement of 210 minutes is built upon a human-made system, but the phenomenon of duration is a fundamental aspect of the physical universe.
-From a physics perspective, time is a scalar quantity that, along with space, forms the four-dimensional fabric of spacetime.
-The second, defined by the vibration frequency of cesium-133 atoms, is the SI base unit of time.
+Still, from a physics perspective, time is a scalar quantity that, along with space, forms the four-dimensional fabric of spacetime.
+Day to day, the second, defined by the vibration frequency of cesium-133 atoms, is the SI base unit of time.
 A minute (60 seconds) and an hour (3600 seconds) are derived units based on this atomic standard.

 Historically, the division of the hour into 60 minutes and the minute into 60 seconds stems from the sexagesimal (base-60) numeral system of ancient Mesopotamia.
 This system was highly composite (60 has many divisors: 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, 60), making fractions easier to calculate—a crucial advantage for astronomy and trade.
 The choice was not arbitrary but a pragmatic one for the civilizations that first needed to chart celestial movements and market cycles.